-- 8.2 The essential elements of a preliminary agreement under the Consent Scheme are:1 - (1) purchasers cannot be bound to purchase; - (2) a preliminary deposit must be paid by cashier's order of not less than 5 per cent or more than 10 per cent of the price; - (3) a "reservation fee" must be handed over by the sales agent to the developer's solicitor as stakeholder within 4 days of receipt; - (4) the agreement is non-assignable, i.e. the developer cannot sign a formal ASP with any other person but the one who has signed the preliminary agreement; - (5) a person signing the preliminary agreement who does not wish to execute a formal ASP may withdraw and obtain a full refund of the preliminary deposit, less 3 per cent of the purchase price; and
+- 8.2 The essential elements of a preliminary agreement under the Consent Scheme are:1 - (1) purchasers cannot be bound to purchase; - (2) a preliminary deposit must be paid by cashier's order of not less than 10 percent of the price; - (3) a "reservation fee" must be handed over by the sales agent to the developer's solicitor as stakeholder within 4 days of receipt; - (4) the agreement is non-assignable, i.e. the developer cannot sign a formal ASP with any other person but the one who has signed the preliminary agreement; - (5) a person signing the preliminary agreement who does not wish to execute a formal ASP may withdraw and obtain a full refund of the preliminary deposit, less 5 per cent of the purchase price; and - (6) the developer's entitlement to claim forfeiture of the 5 per cent of the purchase price must be prominently stated on the face of the preliminary agreement and in any sales brochure or price list.